PS I Love You starring Hilary Swank shot on location in Ireland

 About the Funding

-As a guide, BSÉ/IFB normally expects a 20:1 spend ratio (reducible in specifically agreed circumstances to 15:1) between Admissible Irish Expenditure and the BSÉ/IFB investment, but each project will be treated on a case by case basis.
+As a guide, BSÉ/IFB normally expects a 20:1 spend ratio (reducible in specifically agreed circumstances to 15:1) between Admissible Irish Expenditure and the BSÉ/IFB investment, but each project will be treated on a case-by-case basis.
+The BSÉ/IFB can only support projects which have 90% or more of their finance in place, are green-lit to go into production within the calendar year that the application is made, and which involve Irish creative elements.

 As a general rule, and particularly when demand outstrips the funding available, BSÉ/IFB will place an emphasis on: